 Sugarsnap During COVID-19

 Not surprisingly, the COVID-19 pandemic has impacted Sugarsnap dramatically.
 Within the span of two days in mid-March, most of our business for the next two months disappeared.
 What did we do?
 We stepped back for a couple of days to reevaluate and then we went to work.
 We launched a new home delivery service called Sugarsnap Market, changed the way we provide catering to businesses, and looked to the community to support donations to vulnerable populations.
-Our goal is to build a strong business model that will be sustain Sugarsnap until the world opens up and events resume.
+Our goal was to build a strong business model that would sustain Sugarsnap until the world opens up and events resume.

 While there is a lot of change and uncertainty, in many ways Sugarsnap and our goals haven't changed at all.
 We are working hard to expand our farm; to increase the amount of local products we buy; to improve our systems and to help everyone succeed.
 We want to run the very best and efficient business we can.
 And through being successful, we can give back to our employees, customers, partners and community.